ABSTRACT mixed media EmbroiderY ART

 This series earned an honorable mention in the 2024 Student Salon at the Art Students League.

 This series is about how growing up during my teens and into early adulthood, I was constantly told by others, especially other Puerto Ricans that I met outside of my neighborhood, that I was not Puerto Rican.
 They wouldn't believe me when I said I was.
 No matter my features, or my last name, or where I grew up, all they could see was my skin tone.
 So in this series, I am bringing the inside (the Taino blood running through my veins) out.
-The embroidery is based on actual Taino petroglyphs, pottery, and other artifacts found all over Puerto Rico.
-I am planning to add more pieces to this series after I finish my current series in progress.

 The Quiet Puerto Rican Series - 1 of 3 (Digital Self-portrait Photography, Cotton and Silk Embroidery Thread, Handmade Paper) 11in x 14in on Canvas Panel.